uf-icbr-bioinformatics/ba3p/README.md

-# ba3p
-### Bacterial alignment, assembly, and annotation pipelines
+# ba3p - Bacterial alignment, assembly, and annotation

-**Ba3p** is a collection of pipeline scripts to perform high-throughput analysis of NGS data from bacterial genomes.
+**Ba3p** is a collection of pipelines and scripts to perform high-throughput analysis of NGS data from bacterial genomes.
 It currently includes the following tools:

 - [snpcall](#user-content-snpcall)